 Persecution is not something I have experienced, at least not in the way I think of persecution.
 I have never been threatened with death for my faith.
 If this was David talking, he had faced persecution at the hands of his friends and family.
 Indeed, he had every reason to be weary from the battle.

-Loving Devotion to God’s instructions
+Devoted to God’s instructions

 “Lord, see how much I truly love your instructions.
 So in your tender kindness, breathe life into me again.
 The sum total of all your words adds up to absolute truth, and every one of your righteous decrees is everlasting.”
 Psalm 119:159-160 TPT